 - Run, add, or remove extract refresh schedules.

 Tableau creates a Default project with every site.

 The Default project serves as a template for new top-level projects you create on the site.
 When you create a new top-level project, settings and permissions from the Default template are applied to the new project, including permissions set on content within the project.

 Note: Nested projects (projects you create within other projects) take the permissions set at their parent project, not the Default project.

 Before you create other top-level projects, you can take steps to set up the Default project, to help you to know exactly:

 - Which type of user gets what level of access for each new project.

 - How you might need to modify permissions for each new project.

-For more information, see Steps to coordinate projects and groups in the topic Configure Projects, Groups, and Permissions for Managed Self-Service.
+For more information, see Configure Projects, Groups, and Permissions for Managed Self-Service in the topic Configure Projects, Groups, and Permissions for Managed Self-Service.